cschwede/swiftdav/README.md

     cd swiftdav
     sudo python setup.py install

 2) Modify server.py and configure your Swift proxy settings.
-Defaults to 'http://127.0.0.1:8080/auth/v1.0'
+Defaults to 'http://127.0.0.1:8080/auth/v1.0'.
+   If you are using Keystone you need to set the auth_version to 2 and use the Keystone URL.

 3) Run wsgidav with OpenStack Swift backend: